-We convert $R_c$ to $f_c$, the binary's (dominant quadrupole mode) gravitational wave frequency at coalescence, using the $3$PN point-particle relation, augmented with the tidal corrections.
-Specifically, we take the $3$PN point particle relation between $M/R_c$ and $x_c$ [e.g., Eq.~(231) in~\cite{Blanchet:2013haa}] and expanding its reciprocal to $3$PN.
+We convert $R_c$ to $f_c$, the binary's (dominant quadrupole mode) gravitational wave frequency at contact, using the $3$PN point-particle relation, augmented with the tidal corrections.
+Specifically, we take the $3$PN point particle relation between $M/R_c$ and $x_c$ [e.g., Eq.~(231) in~\cite{Blanchet:2013haa}~] and expanding its reciprocal to $3$PN.
 Here we take the gauge constant $r_0' = M$ and use the Newtonian relation between $x_c$ and $M/R_c$ inside the logarithm.
 We use the expanded version of the reciprocal since this removes the $\eta$-independent terms at $2$ and $3$PN in the series.
-We then add on the quadrupole tidal pieces through $1$PN from Eq.~(2.9) in Vines, Flanagan, and Hinderer~\cite{Vines:2011ud}, and the higher-order tidal pieces through $\ell = 5$ to Newtonian order from Eq.~(A6) in Yagi~\cite{Yagi:2013sva}.
+We then add on the quadrupole tidal pieces through $1$PN from Eq.~(2.9) in~\cite{Vines:2011ud}, and the higher-order tidal pieces through $\ell = 5$ to Newtonian order from Eq.~(A6) in~\cite{Yagi:2013sva}.
 All of these contributions are linearized in the Love number.
-This gives \<
+This gives \begin{widetext}